shpilu/cloRedis/README.md

 cloRedis
 =====

-Cloredis is a simple, high-performance C++ Client for Redis with native support for connection pool and master/slave instances access
+Cloredis is a simple, high-performance C++ Client for Redis with native support for connection pool and master/slave instances access.

-The design of cloredis references, integrates and takes advantage of many leading Redis Clients in C++/Golang language, e.g. [hiredis](https://github.com/redis/hiredis.git), [redigo](https://github.com/gomodule/redigo.git), [redis3m](https://github.com/luca3m/redis3m.git) and [brpc](https://github.com/brpc/brpc.git), and has its own features.
+Cloredis's main goal is to provide a more convenient way to access redis in production environment than general C++ redis client.The design of cloredis references, integrates and takes advantage of many leading Redis Clients in C++/Golang language, e.g. [hiredis](https://github.com/redis/hiredis.git), [redigo](https://github.com/gomodule/redigo.git), [redis3m](https://github.com/luca3m/redis3m.git) and [brpc](https://github.com/brpc/brpc.git), and has its own features.

 * [Features](#features)
 * [Usage](#usage)